A Small Molecule Membrane Permeability Calculation¶

 Click on the “Floes” tab.

-From the “CATEGORIES” on the left hand side, select Solution-based > Small Molecule Lead-opt > ADME & Tox > Permeability.
+From the “Categories” on the left hand side, select Solution-based > Small Molecule Lead-opt > ADME & Tox > Permeability.

-Find the Permeability - Run Permeability Simulation floe from the results shown on the right hand side.
+Find the Permeability - Run Permeability Simulation Floe from the results shown on the right hand side.

-Click on the Permeability - Run Permeability Simulation and a Job Form will pop up.
+Click on the Floe and a Job Form will pop up.
 Specify the following parameter settings in the Job Form.

-Modify Floe Parameters¶
+Modify Floe Parameters

+Since an actual production permeability run (500 iterations) can be expensive, in this demo, we will run a short simulation of 10 iterations.
 Under the “Weighted Ensemble Parameters” section, change the number of iterations from 500 to 10.

 Warning